This post may contain affiliate links.

 One night I was cuddling with Rodrigo, doing the combo “I love you, puppy” – At Home Exam – rub and I noticed that his tummy was really dark.
 It almost seemed black.
 I rolled him over more, reassuring him what a sweet baby he was while ignoring his confusion, and got a good look.
 Yep, his tummy was definitely darker; a lot darker.
-What would cause my dog’s stomach to turn black?

 I parted his hair in various places and saw healthy, pink skin.
 I then checked Sydney’s tummy (darker, but not as dark as Rodrigo) and Blue’s tummy, a bit darker – but by now, I’m wondering if I’m just seeing things.